44 Gorgeous Grey Gemstones & Crystals with Photos

 rough grey apatite

-Grey apatite is a rare form of apatite that displays a subtle greyish-blue or greenish-grey hue.
-It's primarily found in Madagascar and is known for its role in enhancing communication and self-expression.
+Grey apatite is a rare form of apatite that displays a subtle greyish-blue or greenish-grey hue, often featuring swirling shades of blue and green that give the stone a vibrant, dynamic appearance.
+It’s primarily found in Madagascar and is known for enhancing communication and self-expression.

 3. Grey Aventurine